 At The Conversation Anxiety, you are encouraged to browse anxiety-specific news, research, and analysis that allows for open communication regarding mental health issues.

 MyPTSD is a Post-Traumatic Stress Disorder / Complex Post Traumatic Stress Disorder community that is comprised of blogs, articles, and a support forum for sufferers and supporters.

 The Mental Elf is a blog that ensures to keep you up to date with reliable mental health research, policy, and guidance.

 This site is created + run by creatives for creatives.
 The blog was started to serve as a place where people who are struggling with mental health issues realize they’re not alone.

-This blog is dedicated to providing in-depth articles from the author’s experience in regards to dealing with depression during every day life.
+This blog is dedicated to providing in-depth articles from the author’s experience in regard to dealing with depression during everyday life.

 51.)
 Angie Living Free

 Angie Living Free is a blog about the author’s struggles with thoughts, emotions, beliefs, body image, self-worth, and understanding of who they are with the intention to challenge others who are suffering to grow and know true freedom.